How I stopped judging myself (the inner critic behind self-development)

 Likewise, if your inner critic is judging you that you’re not perfect, that is because you’re not seeing perfection in your own Self.
 If your inner critic is judging you because you’re slow, that is because you’re not giving yourself the permission to slow down.
 All the self-judgments of the mind point to the lack of love, compassion, and care we refuse to give to ourselves.

-Take curious and compassionate action
+Taking compassionate action

 The last piece that I want to touch on here is that, most of the time, the inner critic simply just wants you to hide— in order to avoid being hurt/ rejected by others.
 However, the consequence is that, like a wound that is unexposed to air, the existential pain grows worse from being hidden.